enthought/envisage/docs/source/envisage_core_documentation/services.rst

     application.set_service_properties(wilma_id, {'price' : 150})

-Not however, that in practise, it is more common to use the actual attributes of a service object for the purposes of querying, but this is useful if you want additional properties that aren't part of the object's type.
+Note however, that in practise, it is more common to use the actual attributes of a service object for the purposes of querying, but this is useful if you want additional properties that aren't part of the object's type.